 - Is the tuition due in one lump sum or in payment installments?
 Tuition can be paid either in one sum or an installment plan is available.

 Career Advancement +

-This prestigious Postprofessional Doctor of Physical Therapy program is designed to enhance your expertise as a practicing physical therapist and continue in your clinical practice.
+This prestigious Postprofessional Doctor of Physical Therapy program is designed to enhance your expertise as a practicing physical therapist or physiotherapist and continue in your clinical practice.
 As the healthcare environment evolves into a more direct-access model of physical therapy, the physical therapist of the future will need to demonstrate more critical thinking, autonomy, and evidence-based practices, according to the American Physical Therapy Association (APTA).
 A degree from A.T.
 Still University will enable you to stay competitive.

 Students enrolled in the elite ATSU-ASHS postprofessional doctor of physical therapy online degree practice in a wide variety of clinical and management positions with a variety of titles, including: